How To Recruit & Arrange A Live-in Carer

-Our clients who have ‘long-term’ care are settled with just 2 or 3 regular carers (each whom you have chosen) who rotate with each other through the year.
+Our clients who have ‘long-term’ care are often settled with just 2 or 3 regular carers (each whom you have chosen) who rotate with each other through the year.
 We are delighted to say that some have had the same small team for over a decade!
 We are extremely proud of this fact and always strive to achieve this goal.

-The office is constantly working hard to ensure we have available and suitable carers for you to choose from and promise never to leave your loved one without a carer at any time.
+The office is constantly working hard to ensure we have available and suitable carers for you to choose from.
 As care continues you will be offered a dedicated member of our team to be your main point of contact.
 They will contact you as often as you wish and regularly speak to your relative and their carer too.
 They are on the end of the phone to troubleshoot if necessary, advise and become another trusted point of contact and companion to you and your loved one.